stefanprodan/swarmprom/README.md

 You can define alerts and notifications routes in Weave Cloud in the same way you would do with alert manager.

-To use Grafana with Weave Cloud you have to configure the data source like this:
+To use Grafana with Weave Cloud you have to reconfigure the Prometheus data source like this:

 * Name: Prometheus
 * Type: Prometheus